Japan's southernmost city is a tropical paradise—sun, sea, sand and healthy coral reefs that stretch for miles

 About the island

-While the city has its charms, you'll discover the true wonders of Ishigaki Island when you head to the south of the island and explore its coastline.
-Other highlights include the mountainous area in the center and the scenic northeastern peninsula—sparsely populated and offering magnificent beaches and excellent hiking trails.
+While Ishigaki City has its charms, you'll discover the true wonders of Ishigaki Island when you head to the south of the island and explore its coastline.
+Other highlights include the mountainous area in the center and the scenic Hirakubo Penisula, a long peninsula jutting out from the northeastern part of the island.
+The area is sparsely populated and offers magnificent beaches and excellent hiking trails.

 Beaches and beyond